Stockport Central Library

-Stockport Central Library is a Carnegie library in Stockport Greater Manchester England.
-It was built in 1913-15 to designs by Bradshaw, Gass and Hope in the Edwardian Baroque style and as of 2018 continues to serve as Stockport's largest library.
+Stockport Central Library is a Carnegie library in Stockport, Greater Manchester, England.
+It was built in 1913–15 to designs by Bradshaw, Gass and Hope in the Edwardian Baroque style and as of 2023 continues to serve as Stockport's largest library.

 Location

-It is situated in the corner of St Petersgate and Wellington Road South.
-The north south axis of the town had changed in 1826 with the opening of the new bridge and the new turnpike, the straight wide Wellington Roads.
-That relieved the 1724 turnpike that used Lancashire Hill, Lancashire Bridge, Gt Underbank and Hillgate, of the Manchester to Derby through traffic.
+It is situated on the corner of St Petersgate and Wellington Road South.
+The north south axis of the town had changed in 1826 with the opening of the new bridge and turnpike, the straight wide Wellington Roads.
+That relieved the 1724 turnpike that used Lancashire Hill, Lancashire Bridge, Great Underbank and Hillgate, of the Manchester to Derby through traffic.
 So in 1875 the market place and St Mary's church had lost their prestige.
 New civic buildings were planned for Wellington Road South.
-The first building on the St Petersgate, Wellington Road South site was a mechanics institute.
+The first building on the St Petersgate, Wellington Road South site was a mechanics' institute.